igrishaev/pg/doc/020-client.md

 ## Configuration

 A config map that you pass to `pg/connect` has various fields.
-Most of them are not necessary and derived from the default map.
+Most of them are not necessary and are derived from the default map.
 Below, please find a list of parameters and their defaults.

 | Field               | Default                          | Comment                                            |